 All of your work must be saved to your device or an external cloud drive.

 - You will be able to choose between saving to your device, Google Drive, Dropbox, and iCloud.
-You can also select multiple.
+You can also select multiple options.

 - When saving to your device, you will be asked to choose a file path.

 - Closing the app without saving will result in lost content.

 - Each new save with the same filename will write over the existing file.

 We recommend saving WriterDuet (.wdz) or Final Draft (.fdx) files for ease of opening and their compatibility with WriterDuet.